-Effects to sea turtles and smalltooth sawfish include potential for injury from construction equipment or materials.
-We believe this effect is extremely unlikely to occur.
-Because these species are highly mobile, we expect the species to move away from the project sites if disturbed.
-The applicant's implementation of NMFS's Sea Turtle and Smalltooth Sawfish Construction Conditions will further reduce the risk by requiring all construction workers to watch for smalltooth sawfish and sea turtles.
+Effects to sea turtles and smalltooth sawfish include the potential for injury from construction equipment or materials.
+This effect is highly unlikely because we believe these species will move away from the project site if disturbed.
+The applicants' implementation of NMFS's Sea Turtle and Smalltooth Sawfish Construction Conditions will further reduce the risk by requiring all construction workers to watch for sea turtles and smalltooth sawfish.
 Operation of any mechanical construction equipment will cease immediately if a sea turtle or smalltooth sawfish is seen within a 50-ft radius of the equipment.
 Activities will not resume until the protected species has departed the project area of its own volition.

-The action areas contain shallow water habitat and mangroves that may be used by smalltooth sawfish for foraging and refuge.
-During the proposed action, this species may be affected by being temporarily unable to use the site due to avoidance of construction activities, related noise, and physical exclusion from the area blocked by turbidity curtains.
-We believe habitat displacement effects to smalltooth sawfish will be insignificant, given the availability of similar habitat nearby, the abundance of habitat outside of the action area, and the temporary nature of the project (i.e., up to 7 days of in-water work, during daylight hours only).
+The action area contains habitat that may be used by sea turtles and smalltooth sawfish.
+Sea turtles and smalltooth sawfish may be affected by their inability to access the action area due to their avoidance of construction activities and physical exclusion from the project area due to blockage by turbidity curtains.
+We believe the effect of temporary loss of habitat access to sea turtles and smalltooth sawfish will be insignificant, given the availability of similar habitat nearby (i.e., unconsolidated shorelines along the mangrove islands in the Caloosahatchee River), the abundance of habitat outside of the action area (e.g., within the Charlotte Harbor Preserve State Park [CHPSP] system), and the temporary nature of the project (i.e., 4-6 months of inwater work, during daylight hours only).